ballab1/us-jenkins-build-report/README.md

 ~/.m2/settings file.

 ## Packaging for production
-Packaging will require a pom.xml file.
-Generate one manually by running 'bin/dcheck' if desired or let the 'run bundle' commands below generate one automatically.
-See 'Updating dependencies'.
 Choose one of the following methods to package for production:

+- 'run pkg' to generate a jar using bin/pkg
-- 'run bundle' to generate a jar in the deploy directory using gradle
+- 'run pkg mvn' to generate a jar in the deploy directory using maven
-- 'run bundle mvn' to generate a jar in the deploy directory using maven
+- 'run pkg gradle' to generate a jar in the deploy directory using gradle
+- 'run docker' to build a docker container. 'run docker' will also run 'run pkg' to build an uberjar to be packaged in the container.
+   - See Dockerfile on how to build a production container
+- 'run docker run' to run the container

 ### Versioning of jars and repo tags
 Jars are automatically versioned based on a tag combined